Key takeaways

 Best: late September to mid-October — autumn-colour peak (yellow larch, red bushland), mostly-clear weather, peaks visible most days.
 Mid-October is the photographic peak; many photographers plan years ahead.
 Second-best: late April to early June — green meadows, snow still on the peaks.
 Skip: July–August (rain, cloud-shrouded peaks) and December–March (heavy snow closes some trails, brutal cold to –20°C).
 The Chinese Golden Week (Oct 1–7) falls inside the autumn peak — beautiful but chaotic; aim for Oct 8–25 if you can.
 See our best time to visit China guide for the wider picture.

 How long: 4–5 days minimum including transit.
-A typical plan flies or drives in on Day 1 and rests at 3,750m; spends Day 2 on a low acclimatization walk near Daocheng / Sangdui (3,800m, no high trails); does the Pearl Lake short loop on Day 3; pushes to Milk Lake and Five-Color Lake on Day 4; and returns to Chengdu on Day 5.
+A typical plan travels in on Day 1 and — if that meant flying — carries on down to Shangri-La Town at 2,900m rather than stopping at Daocheng’s 3,750m; spends Day 2 walking gently at low altitude, nothing above 4,000m; does the Pearl Lake short line on Day 3; pushes to Milk Lake and Five-Color Lake on Day 4; and returns to Chengdu on Day 5.
 Add a buffer day (7 days total) for weather — DCY flights cancel — and slower acclimatization.
 Less than 4 days and you don’t see the park properly.
+While admission is free, remember that every park day needs its own reservation, so book Day 3 and Day 4 separately.

 Practical for foreign trekkers